I also wrote a guide on playing the multiplayer Here.

 In a lot of ways Battlefield V evolves the series, or perhaps it devolves it back closer to its roots from older Battlefield titles.
 For a number of years, Battlefield chased Call of Duty’s success, imitating its fast-paced gunplay and instant gratification design.
-It wasn’t the only franchise to do this, for years, many tried.
+It wasn’t the only franchise to do this, for years, many games tried.
 I believe it has contributed to this gaming generations lack of attention spans and need to constantly be knee deep in ball busting action.
 For better or worse.

 The games weakest point is its single-player campaign.
 While there is nothing inherently wrong with the gameplay, it’s just uninspired and a painfully sub-par shooter experience.
-The singleplayer titled war stories, are split into four mini-episodes with a fifth one coming soon.
-Battlefield is at its best in large-scale warfare scenarios, and the games introduction episode captures this perfectly.
+The single player titled war stories, are split into four mini-episodes with a fifth one coming soon.
+Battlefield is at its best in large-scale warfare scenarios, and the game’s introduction episode captures this perfectly.
 It puts you in the shoes of different soldiers, in different years and battles in World War 2.

 Despite the focus on stealth, the game doesn’t really have any systems in place to support it.
 You can crouch, and one episode gives you throwing knives.
 That’s it, that’s the extent of how stealth works.
-One episode gives you a set of skis to move around the snow-covered landscape.
+One episode does give you a set of skis to move around the snow-covered landscape.
 It is admittedly enjoyable but does little to make up for the rest of a boring slog.

 The third episode, while not to the scale of the intro, is focused on an actual platoon versus defensive fortification battle and is far more enjoyable for it.
 It actually feels like a battlefield.
-The AI is pretty dumb for both allied and enemy soldiers, some of them take cover but many simply charge straight at you.
+The AI is pretty dumb for both allied and enemy soldiers though, some of them take cover but many simply charge straight at you.

 The enemies, however, do have classes which adds a bit of variety.
 Medics will try to pick up fallen friends for example.
-Big flamethrower guys will tank a lot of damage, snipers will, of course, snipe you.
+Big flamethrower guys will tank a lot of damage, and snipers will, of course, snipe you.
 Each episode has its own characters and stories and while they aren’t terrible.
 They don’t last long enough individually to really develop the characters or make you care about them.

-Overall the War Stories feel tacked on.
+Overall, the War Stories feel tacked on.
 They aren’t particularly engaging, but due to the games slick controls, they aren’t awful either.
 Just underwhelming.
 They do offer difficulty settings which always a great thing in my book, and if you are into that sort of thing, there are a lot of collectibles to find.

-The real meat of the game is it’s competitive multiplayer.
+The real meat of the game is its competitive multiplayer.
 Battlefield V offers a good variety of modes and eight maps with more to come later, for free.
 Gone are the season and premium passes that inevitably split the player base apart.
 It is too early to say whether the games as a service method will work for V or not.
 But the first update is already due December 4th so we can cross our fingers and hope.

-The gunplay is extremely responsive and each gun handles differently and can be customized extensively, both in function and form.
-The moment to moment gunfights feel better than they ever have before in a Battlefield game.
+The gunplay is extremely responsive, and each gun handles differently and can be customized extensively, both in function and form.
+The moment-to-moment gunfights feel better than they ever have before in a Battlefield game.